VysotskiVadim/VysotskiVadim.blog/_drafts/2021-04-27-story-counting-historical-data.markdown

 {% include image.html src="story-counting-release" alt="commutative flow for released app" %}

-All features were complement on 28 May.
+All features were completed on 28 May.
-Than we had our first and long regression.
+Then we had our first and long regression.
 It took 40 days.

 {% include image.html src="story-counting-release-with-comments" alt="commutative flow for released app with comments" %}